paulgribble/plaintext_workshop/markdown/ms.md

 each trial were defined using a threshold of 5% of the peak tangential hand velocity.
-Movement curvature was quantified for each trial as the maximum perpendicular deviation of the hand (PD) from a line connecting the start and target locations (Mattar & Gribble, 2005).
+Movement curvature was quantified for each trial as the maximum perpendicular deviation of the hand (PD) from a line connecting the start and target locations [@Mattar:2005aa].

 We calculated a behavioral motor learning by observing score for each subject.
 Motor learning by observing scores were calculated as the